Generative AI in Healthcare – Doctors’ Perspectives and Statistical Insights

 The system should be integrated with the workflow

 Integrating the system into the existing workflow is also important.
 Participants in the study described “required additional tasks” as “undesirable” when using AI systems.
-The problem is significant because in another study, nearly 40% of anesthesiologists said they could not integrate the system into their clinical routine.
-Radiologists using an AI system that lacks automation and consistency with common standards were rated as unreliable (link).
+The problem is significant because in another study, nearly 40% of anesthesiologists said they could not seamlessly integrate the system into their clinical routine.
+Radiologists who have used an AI system that lacks automation and consistency with common standards have rated such a system as unreliable (link).

-In contrast, if the system demonstrates consistency and is tailored to the tasks of a medical professional, it is welcomed (link).
+In contrast, if the system demonstrates consistency with common standards and is tailored to the tasks of a medical professional, it is welcomed (link).

 Visualization of the machine learning application in the hospital information system (a) and in a web application presenting patient specific features for prediction (b).
 For the sample patient, a very high risk of delirium is predicted (in red)